 ArcGIS is a web GIS platform that allows you to use, create, and share geographic information throughout your organization, the community, and openly on the web.
 This information includes maps, scenes, layers, analytics, and apps.
 Items from different sources can be integrated and combined into new items and shared through websites, mobile apps, and desktops for specific audiences such as citizens, developers, and GIS professionals.

 A portal is an organized collection of items.
-In ArcGIS, items are organized into galleries of content in a custom website that is powered by ArcGIS Online or Portal for ArcGIS.
+In ArcGIS, items are organized into galleries of content in a custom website that is powered by ArcGIS Online or ArcGIS Enterprise.
 These custom websites are configured and managed by an organization that is made up of members and may be open to the public.
 There is a gallery for personal content, a gallery for the content owned by the organization, and (in ArcGIS Online) a gallery of items shared by the ArcGIS community, including Living Atlas of the World.
 The portal can be stored in the cloud, on a local network, or both.
 Access to the portal and specific items can be private, public, or a combination of private and public.

 Maps and scenes

 2D maps and 3D scenes are the primary framework for sharing geographically referenced data.
 They are recognized user interfaces and can be viewed by anyone with a web browser, mobile device, or desktop.
 Every map and scene contains a basemap, which provides geographic context, and a set of data layers.
 Maps are used to show 2D data such as population change.
 Scenes are similar to maps in that they combine a basemap with operational layers, but scenes bring in the third dimension, the z-axis, which allows you to control things like lighting, camera tilt, and angle of view.
 Scenes can help you understand trends and growth projections from a new perspective because relationships that might be hidden in 2D maps can stand out in 3D.
 Both maps and scenes are mechanisms not just for displaying and viewing information but also quantifying and measuring information.